 File permissions should be modified to make the files readable to xivo-provd:

-- chmod 640 <filename> - chown xivo-provd:xivo-provd <filename> not responsible for these firmwares and does not offer any updates.
+- chmod 640 <filename> - chown xivo-provd:xivo-provd <filename>

 This directory is created by Wazo when you install the plugin (i.e. xivo-cisco-sccp-legacy).
 If you create the directory manually, the installation will fail.